joelparkerhenderson/wordbooks/pages/angel-investor/index.md

 Angel investing is often considered a high-risk, high-reward activity, as not all startups will achieve the level of success needed to provide significant returns to investors.
 As such, angel investors should be prepared to invest in a portfolio of startups, diversifying their investments to reduce their overall risk.

 Overall, angel investors can provide a valuable source of funding and support to early-stage startups, helping them to grow and achieve their potential.
-For entrepreneurs seeking funding, angel investors can be a valuable source of capital, mentorship, and expertise, helping to increase their chances of success.
+For entrepreneurs seeking funding, angel investors can be a valuable source of capital, mentorship, and expertise.